Baqa al-Gharbiyye: Israel

 Baqa al-Gharbiyye is separated from its West Bank sister city, Baqa ash-Sharqiyya (or Baqa East), by the Israeli West Bank barrier which in this section coincides with the Green Line.
 As a result, a concrete wall topped with barbed wire runs through one neighbourhood.

 As the Israeli foreign minister in April and June 2008, Tzipi Livni raised the possibility of territorial exchange with Palestinian Authority President Mahmoud Abbas.
 She proposed transferring Israeli Arab communities, among them Baqa al-Gharbiyeh, to the Palestinian side of the border.
 The Palestinians rejected the proposal.

 Demographics

 In 2019, the official population was 29.000.
 Together with Jatt (11,000) the estimated population is 40,000.
-The ethnic makeup of the city is entirely Muslim Arab, with no Jewish population and some European and foreign exceptions.
+The ethnic makeup of the city is entirely Muslim Arab Palestinian.
 The city is made up of 51% males and 49% females.
 Baqa has a population growth rate of 3.1%.
 The population of the city is spread out, with 48.6% 19 years of age or younger, 18.4% between 20 and 29, 18.9% between 30 and 44, 9.5% from 45 to 59, 1.8% from 60 to 64, and 2.8% 65 years of age or older.

+Baqa al-Gharbiyye was settled in the 18th century by migrants from Allar amid conflicts with Jit settlers.
+Today, its residents have diverse backgrounds, including families with roots tracing back to Egypt and Persia.